3d N=4 Bootstrap and Mirror Symmetry: CFT central charges

 To specify the background, we begin with the round $S^3$ with no mass deformation.
 The $\mf{osp}(4|4)$ symmetry of the SCFT on the round $S^3$ is generated by Killing spinors satisfying (see \cite{Dedushenko:2016jxl}) \ie \nabla_\m \xi_{A\dot A}= \C_\m \xi'_{A\dot A}, \quad \nabla_\m \xi'_{A\dot A}= -{1\over 4r^2} \C_\m \xi_{A\dot A}, \fe where $r$ is the radius of $S^3$.
 In the mass-deformed theory, the maximal subalgebra we can preserve on $S^3$ is \ie \mf{su}(2|1)\oplus \mf{su}(2|1) \subset \mf{osp}(4|4), \fe where the embedding of $\mf{u}(1)\times \mf{u}(1)$ is specified by two generators, one for each of $\mf{su}(2)$ and $\mf{su}(2)$, \ie h_A{}^B \in \mf{su}(2),\quad \bar h^{\dot A}{}_{\dot B}\in \mf{su}(2), \fe satisfying \ie h_A{}^B h_B{}^C =\D_A^C,\quad \bar h^{\dot A}{}_{\dot B} \bar h^{\dot B}{}_{\dot C} =\D^{\dot A}_{\dot C}, \fe and the supercharges generating the subalgebra \eqref{massalgebra} are specified by the restriction \ie \xi'_{A\dot A} ={i\over 2r} h_A{}^B \xi_{B\dot B} \bar h^{\dot B}{}_{\dot A}. \fe Without loss of generality, and akin to \cite{Dedushenko:2016jxl}, we choose \ie h=-\sigma^2,\quad \bar h=-\sigma^3, \fe where $\sigma^{i}$ are the Pauli matrices.
 The fields in the background (abelian) vector multiplet then take the following values in order to preserve the $\mf{su}(2|1)\oplus \mf{su}(2|1)$ supersymmetry: \ie A_\m^a=\lambda^a_{A\dot A}=0,\quad D^a_{AB}= -{1\over r} M^a \sigma^2_{AB},\quad \phi^a_{\dot A\dot B}= M^a \sigma^3_{\dot A\dot B}, \fe where $a$ is chosen to take values $a \in \{1,2,\dots,n\}$, such that $T^a$ generate the Cartan subalgebra of $G$, and $M^a$ denote the mass parameters for the flavor symmetry group $G$ of the SCFT.

 For this background, we define $Z(M^a)$ to be the mass-deformed partition function on $S^{3}$ and $F(M^a)\equiv -\log Z(M^a)$ to be the free energy of the SCFT.
 Following the argument in \cite{Closset:2012vg}, while keeping track of our choice of normalization of the operators, the flavor central charge can be extracted from the $S^{3}$ free energy as \ie \boxed{ \left.
-F(M^a) \right|_{M^2} = {\pi ^2 C_J(G) \over 16} \D_{ab} M^a M^b. } \fe
+F(M^a) \right|_{M^2} = {\pi ^2 C_J^G \over 16} \D_{ab} M^a M^b, } \fe where the superscript $G$ is used to emphasize the fact that the flavor central charge $C^G_J$ is with respect to the flavor symmetry group $G$.